Karlsbergs/mars-rover/README.md

 4 8
 ```

-Add as many robots as like on a new line:
+Add as many robots as like on a new line after hitting return:

 ```
 (2, 3, E) LFRFF